harshil-padasala/TrendyThread/README.md

-# Spring Boot Blog REST API 📚
+# TrendyThread Blog Application 📚

 A versatile RESTful API for managing a comprehensive blog application built using Spring Boot 🌱.